kyliepace/geospatial-server/README.md

 # Node JS boilerplate with Docker

-Simple empty Node JS project to run with Docker
+- Simple Web Server
+- MongoDB database (You can change this in the docker-compose (2) file)
+- Nodemon for Development

 ## Requirements

 - Docker
-- Node 8 and npm 5 (You can change this in the Dockerfile base image)
+- Node 10 and npm 5 (You can change this in the Dockerfile (1) image file)

 ## Installation